An Alcoholics Anonymous Guide for the Newcomer

 What are some good topics for an AA meeting?

-The Twelve Steps, Twelve Traditions, personal stories, and pieces of literature are all common meeting topic suggestions for AA.
+The Twelve Steps, Twelve Traditions, personal stories, and pieces of literature are all common anonymous meeting topics discussed in AA.
+These themes are selected not only to provide structure but also for the purpose of encouraging members to share their experiences, reflect, and actively participate in their recovery journey.
 Sometimes, groups will focus on one or several steps or traditions at a time if they intend to go over steps and traditions.

 In this instance, you may spend the meeting gaining a greater understanding of the step or tradition and, potentially, share how you understand or relate to it.